The method may lead to earlier diagnoses, when treatments are most effective.

 Alzheimer disease is a disease that affects the brain and nervous system.
 It gets worse over time.

-Alzheimer disease affects a person’s memory, thinking, personality, emotions, and ability to care for himself or herself.
+It affects a person’s memory, thinking, personality, emotions, and ability to care for themself.

 Caregivers need to be aware of their own needs and ask for help as needed.